Black spot algae removal

 Please call us if you are unsure of the type of staining you have as the wrong treatment can make it much worse.
 This image is of a pool that initially had mild metal staining.
 Our customer believed that the metal stains were black spot algae.
 He then treated it with granular chlorine to remove the stains and within an hour the pool surface was black.
 Treating a metal stain with chlorine and algaecides will oxidise them and turn them black.

 OPTION 1 – Black Spot Stain Removal DIY kit

 - Phone support from our technicians

 - Pool does NOT need to be drained

-- Kit is sent and electronically tracked by Fastway Couriers
+- Kit is tracked and delivered by Fastway Couriers

 - Kids are back in the pool in just 7 days